TestPrepReview.com - Your Source for Free Online Practice Tests

 The GED stands for General Educational Development.
-The GED test measures Language Arts, Writing, Social Studies, Science, Reading, and Mathematics.
+The GED test measures Literacy, Math, Science, and Social Studies.
 The GED math test has two parts.
 Part one of the math exam does allow the use of a calculator and part two does not.

 The Graduate Management Admission Test is known by the acronym GMAT.
 The GMAT test has three major sections: Analytical Writing Assessment, Quantitative Section, and Verbal Section.
 The GMAT is the most popular test used to screen applicants to an MBA program.

 GMAT Practice Test / GMAT Study Guide / GMAT Flashcards

 The Graduate Record Examination (GRE) is used as a screening tool for graduate students.
 Each GRE Test Section has a possible score between 200 and 800.
 The GRE exam has 3 graded sections: Verbal Section: 30 questions in 30 minutes, Quantitative (Math) Section: 28 questions in 45 minutes, Analytical (Logic) Section: 35 questions in 60 minutes.
 The GRE test also requires that you take an additional test section that is not scored.

 GRE Practice Test / GRE Study Guide / GRE Flashcards

 The Law School Admission Test (LSAT) is administered by the Law School Admission Council, for students applying for entrance to law school.
 There are three different sections: Logical Reasoning, Reading Comprehension, and Analytical Reasoning.

 LSAT Practice Test / LSAT Study Guide / LSAT Flashcards